Quick Macros main window.

 - Run from Quick Macros.

 You can create toolbars and popup menus.
 Attach toolbars to windows.
-Make auto-hide toolbars.
+Create auto-hide toolbars.

 You can convert macros to programs (exe files) that can run on computers without Quick Macros.